 Look at other ways to increase profits

 - Would more marketing muscle help?
-Would sales rise if you increased prices by five per cent and spent the extra revenue on promotional activity and improved customer care?
+Would sales rise if you increased prices by 5% and spent the extra revenue on promotional activity and improved customer care?

 - Can you reduce variable costs?
 Are there cheaper supplies elsewhere or would existing suppliers be prepared to drop their prices?